Food and Journeys®

 • Add the tomato paste and sweet paprika and cook for two minutes.

-• Add beef and cook until the meat turns brown.
+• Add the beef and cook until browned.

 • Add the stock, vinegar, caraway seeds, dried marjoram, salt, and ground black pepper.

-• Cover the pan with a lid and boil, then simmer for about forty minutes or until the meat becomes slightly tender.
+• Cover the pan with a lid and bring to a boil, then simmer for about 40 minutes, or until the meat is slightly tender.

 • Taste and adjust the seasoning of your gulaschsuppe, then add the potatoes.